open-ephys/onix-docs/source/Hardware Guide/Breakout Board/setup.rst

 Breakout Board Guide
 #########################

-.. warning:: always make sure the PC is powered off before connecting or disconnecting the Breakout Board.
-Neglecting to do this will damage the PCIe Host..
+.. warning:: Always make sure the PC is powered off **before** connecting or disconnecting the Breakout Board.
+Neglecting to do this will damage the PCIe Host.

 Setup
 -------------------------